11 min read

 Mistake 3: Indexing Low-Cardinality Columns Alone

-I indexed a gender column with only two values ('male', 'female').
+I indexed a gender column with only two values.
 The index was larger than the actual data and provided minimal benefit.

 Fix: Low-cardinality columns work better as part of composite indexes, not standalone.